 All of the points about good posture need to be remembered and the foot should also stay pointed as it dips along the side of the beam.

-Focus on keeping the back straight and eyes focussed on the end of the beam as the dip down occurs.
+Focus on keeping the back straight and eyes focused on the end of the beam as the dip down occurs.
 It is common for gymnasts to look down which in turn causes the chest to drop and balance to be lost.

 #3 Travelling Rebound Jumps